Need Help? Give us a call.

 These business credit cards basically act as interest-free loans for as long as that 0% intro APR period lasts, so you can take your time paying down your new toolkit without worrying about exorbitant extra costs.

-Not only does the American Express Blue Business Plus credit card have no annual fee, but it also carries the longest 0% intro APR period of any business credit card we’ve seen—15 months, to be exact.
-After those 15 months are up, your APR will set in at a rate that will vary with the market Prime Rate, so be sure to see the issuer’s terms and conditions for the latest APR information.
+Not only does the American Express Blue Business Plus credit card have no annual fee, but it also carries one of the longest 0% intro APR periods of any business credit card we’ve seen—12 months on purchases and balance transfers, to be exact.
+After those 12 months are up, your APR will set in at a rate that will vary with the market Prime Rate, so be sure to see the issuer’s terms and conditions for the latest APR information.

 Alternatively, if you find you’re doing the bulk of your shopping at specific stores, like Home Depot or Walmart, consider applying for the store’s business credit card.